Elaine Hendrix: Film and television

 In 2011, Hendrix played Felicia in the Tribeca award-winning film Spork.

 Hendrix has also appeared as Renee on 90210 in season three in "They're Playing Her Song" and "Holiday Madness".
 In 2014, she appeared alongside Charlie Sheen for a three-episode story arc as Warden Hartley in the FX sitcom Anger Management.
 She appears in the web-series Fetching, which is also a nod to her love of animals.

 She also co-starred as Ava in the FX comedy series Sex & Drugs & Rock & Roll with Denis Leary, Elizabeth Gillies, John Corbett, Bobby Kelly and John Ales.

 On September 13, 2018, it was announced that Hendrix would appear as the recurring character Susan Andrews in the Fox series Proven Innocent.

 In October 2019, Hendrix was cast as Alexis Carrington Colby for season three of The CW's Dynasty reboot series, replacing Nicollette Sheridan who left the role for personal family reasons.

-She reunited with Parent Trap co-star Lindsay Lohan in the 2025 American fantasy comedy film Freakier Friday in a supporting role as Blake.
+She reunited with Parent Trap co-star Lindsay Lohan in the 2025 American fantasy comedy film Freakier Friday in a cameo role as Blake Kale.
+Of her reunion with Lohan, Hendrix told Entertainment Weekly, "I got to physically see her, and we spent a lot of time together on set, hanging out, reminiscing, and catching up.
+Now, we're better about staying in touch with one another".

 In 2025, Hendrix was announced to be competing on season 34 of Dancing with the Stars.
-She was partnered with Alan Bersten.
+She was partnered with Alan Bersten and placed fifth in the season finale.